danielmarschall/oidplus/doc/config_values.md

 Used by the ODBC database plugin.

+Username and password are not required if you want to use SQL Server Integrated Security, or if the DBMS does not require credentials (e.g. a File DB).

 The base64 encoding protects your password from being read if someone "looks over your shoulder" at your display while you have the configuration file opened.
 (Obviously, it doesn't protect you if they can make a photo or screenshot)